 Distance: 12-18 miles (varies)

-Participants are asked to keep a moderate 12mph pace & ride safely.
-The group is rather large and can sometimes begin to stretch out, it's very important for the group to remain close together and bridge any gaps in order to make corking easier, thus making the experience more pleasant for cyclists, motorists and pedestrians alike.
+Participants are asked to keep a moderate 12-14 mph pace & ride safely.
+The group is rather large and can sometimes begin to stretch out, it's very important for the group to remain together and close any gaps in order to make corking easier, thus making the experience more pleasant for cyclists, motorists and pedestrians alike.

 Critical Mass For Dummies